 A series of three to five re-adjustments may be needed to reach a point where the subluxation pattern is stabilized.
 Maintenance checks may be necessary every four to six months.
 The average pet will see some positive response within the first week and commonly the condition will be better within the first three adjustments, but should still be scheduled for follow-up treatments.

 The body gets used to functioning in a misaligned state, because the nervous system has adapted in a way that allows a marginal level of function.
 When the body is re-introduced to functioning correctly, that adaptation wins out for a period of time until the nagging pseudo-memory of the neuronal adaptation re-expresses itself on the body again and the body slips out of adjustment.
-Systematic readjustment on a set schedule finally wins out over the pseuo-adaptive memory and further adjustments are not necessary.
+Systematic readjustment on a set schedule finally wins out and further adjustments are not necessary.